 The type of information we collect depends on where and when it is gathered.

 Information we obtain directly from you:

-When you register on our website or contact us to enquire about a service, to enrol, become a Teacher or Principal or attend an event, by post or phone we need to collect information from you in order to provide the service you are requesting.
+When you register on our website or contact us to enquire about a service or performance, to enrol to become a member of CTTC, or to attend an event, whether it is by email, post or phone, we need to collect information from you in order to provide the service you are requesting.